mashemat/inet_bot_traffic_detection/README.md

 <p>Gaining access to data for research in e-commerce and
 related areas like search and recommendation has proven to be a challenging endeavor.
-We conducted an analysis on several pre-existing datasets such as Twibot-20 [1], bot-net [2], Wikimedia API [3], Amazon [4], and Alibaba benchmark generator [5].
+We conducted an analysis on several pre-existing datasets such as Twibot-20 [1], bot-net [2], Amazon [3], and Alibaba benchmark generator [4].
 However, these datasets did not meet our criteria due to either lacking sufficient annotations or lacking essential query and user information.
 As a result, we conducted a thorough review, which encompassed an analysis of the characteristics of the web requests, web traffic, workload, bot traffic, and network caches.
 Then, we formulated a set of guiding principles for the precise generation of a bot traffic dataset.
 The following are the key principles we adhered to during the dataset creation process: